Communities

 Why don't you consider 3,4, and 5 as text files?
 3 fist the definitions given.
 I'm not quite sure about 4 and 5, but my first guess would be that they just didn't put that much error checking into it (0x80 is a valid continuation byte, so it can appear in valid text files)

-Quasímodo‭ wrote almost 3 years ago · edited almost 3 years ago
+Quasímodo‭ wrote over 3 years ago · edited over 3 years ago

 @Moshi True, I said 0x80 was straightforwardly invalid but it is not.
 Still, it cannot be the first byte of a valid character.
 It forcefully follows that neither file 4 nor file 5 are newline terminated or that they have an invalid character.
 File 3 is also not newline terminated (even in ASCII encoding).